nagyta/pubsub/README.md

 12. Summarize the implementation and provide final thoughts

 ## Summary
 A microservice was successfully implemented to handle YouTube PubSubHubbub requests, logging new content titles.
 The project structure was established with necessary Ktor plugins, and all functionalities were implemented without errors, including subscription verification and content notification handling.

+Phase 3 added a notification consumer service that processes notifications from the queue, with API endpoints to check and control its status.
+This completes the end-to-end flow from receiving notifications to processing them asynchronously.

 The application built successfully, confirming that there are no compilation issues.